shineum/py_mssso_example/readme.md

 ```

 # Test
-Open browser and type in url
+Open browser and type in this url:\
 http://localhost:8000
+\

-According to the login status text will be different.
+According to the login status text will be different.\
-When you click sso login link, it will redirect to MS login page.
+When you click sso login link, it will redirect to MS login page.\
-Login with ms account, then it will be back to redirect url.
+Login with ms account, then it will be back to redirect url.\